kyolee310/metaleuca/README.md

 metaleuca-reserve-systems		- reserve systems under user; need to talk to DB

-metaleuca-release-systems		- release systems by IPs; unclear if it's the right way to do; need to talk to DB
+metaleuca-release-systems		- release systems by IPs; unclear if it is the right way to do; need to talk to DB

 ### COMMANDS EXPOSED TO USERS ###